mattou07/iis-builder/README.md

 ## How to use

-Place me into the web root of your site and fill in the details about you local IIS site.
+Place the IIS-Builder.ps1 and iis-config.json into the web root of your project and fill in the details about you local IIS site.
 In the iis-config.json

 ```
 {